Startseite ¦ Oliver Zöllner ¦ Lehre ¦ Publikationen ¦ Datenschutz ¦ Impressum ¦ Englisch

 Gunkel, David J. (2016): Paradigm shift: Media ethics in the age of intelligent machines.
 In: Paul Booth / Amber Davisson (eds.): Controversies in digital ethics.
 New York: Bloomsbury Academic, 233-247.

 Hauck-Thum, Uta / Noller, Jörg (eds.)
 (2021): Was ist Digitalität?
 Philosophische und pädagogische Perspektiven.
-Berlin: Metzler.
+Berlin: Metzler [Full ebook available at ULB].

 Misselhorn, Catrin (2018): Grundfragen der Maschinenethik.
 Ditzingen: Reclam [Download sample chapter here].